-Meet Stef Safahi, Head of Comms at Folklore
+Meet Stef Safahi, Head of Brand Experience at Folklore

 Our team Q&As give you an inside look at the people behind Folklore.

 Stef brings an extensive background working in PR and communications with some of the world’s leading technology companies across the US, UK and APAC.
-She looks after our communications and advises portfolio companies on their PR, brand and marketing strategies.
+She looks after our brand and communications, and advises portfolio companies on their PR, brand and marketing strategies.

 Tell us about your journey prior to Folklore.